souldern/souldern.github.io/home/announcements/covid-19.md

 They may be contacted  on 01869 345 284 or mobile<br> Paul: 07931 371956, Hannah: 07980 417631 and Les: 07856 400358

+** The Fox Inn takeaway options for 26th, 27th and 28th March are as follows **

 >
-> **The Fox Inn takeaway options for Saturday 21st March** are as follows-
+> * Beer battered Fish and Chips with peas, tartar sauce and lemon £10.00
 >
+> * Home made Burger with Smoked Bacon, Cheddar Cheese, chips and onion rings £10.00
 >
-> Beer battered Fish and Chips with peas, tartar sauce and lemon £10.00
+> * Chargrilled Pork and Leek Sausages with buttered mash, fresh vegetables and Onion Gravy £12.00
 >
-> Home made Bacon and Cheese topped Burger with chips and onion rings £10.00
+> * Ham, Mushroom and Mozzarella Pizza with Chunky Chips £10.00
 >
-> Locally reared lamb steamed pudding with buttered mash and fresh vegetables £12.00
+> * Whole Tail Scampi with Chips, peas, tartar sauce and lemon £10.00
 >
-> Ham, Mushroom and Mozzarella Pizza with Chunky Chips £10.00
+> * Pan fried Halloumi Burger with Chips and Onion £10.00
 >
-> Whole Tail Scampi with Chips, peas, tartar sauce and lemon £10.00
->
-> Pan Fried Halloumi Burger with Chips  £10

 Please call us on 01869 345 284 to place your order leaving what you would like, your Telephone Number, Name and preferred time of collection.
+First come first served bases in regards to menu choices and time slot.

 Opening Times for collection are between 6.00pm and 8.00pm.
 We'll be doing collections through the Kitchen door as the Main Bar is closed.

 We Would Very Much Appreciate Cash Payments where possible as going through to the bar will cause delays.